Last Updated on October 10, 2022 by Andrew Pirie

 Deadlifting is one of those magic compound movements that just so happens to do a great deal for our entire bodies.

 Below are 15 of the common (and uncommon) benefits of performing the deadlift:

 The act of standing up with a loaded barbell requires our bodies to work not only our glutes but also requires us to work out quads, hamstrings, and the entire back.

 Because we need every single one of those muscles to stand the weight up fully.

-When we perform basic or standard deadlifting, we are forcing our bodies to fire different muscle groups during each part of the movement.
+When we perform basic or standard deadlifting, we force our bodies to fire different muscle groups during each part of the movement.

 We even use the hips at the end of the movement to follow through (as well as at the beginning to perform the breaking motion.

 One of the people who really got me focused on deadlifting (even before I was interested in powerlifting) was Stan Efferding.

 For those who don’t know, Stan is an accomplished Powerlifter, Bodybuilder, and Entrepreneur who just so happens to be deadlifting roughly 800 lbs (that’s the most I’ve seen anyway).

 I was on Youtube one day.
 I just so happened to see him doing a deadlifting session about 7Heideo; he mentioned that deadlifting allowed him to stand apart from the crowd at his bodybuilding comp during the video editions.